National Radio Astronomy Observatory

-The National Radio Astronomy Observatory (NRAO) is a federally funded research and development center of the United States National Science Foundation operated under cooperative agreement by Associated Universities, Inc. for the purpose of radio astronomy.
+The National Radio Astronomy Observatory (NRAO) is since 1956 a federally funded research and development center of the United States National Science Foundation operated under cooperative agreement by Associated Universities, Inc. for the purpose of radio astronomy.
 NRAO designs, builds, and operates its own high-sensitivity radio telescopes for use by scientists around the world.

 Locations

 Charlottesville, Virginia

 The NRAO headquarters is located on the campus of the University of Virginia in Charlottesville, Virginia.
 The North American ALMA Science Center and the NRAO Technology Center and Central Development Laboratory are also in Charlottesville.